Difegue/LANraragi/tools/Documentation/installing-lanraragi/macos.md

 ## Configuration

-The Redis database and your content folder are stored by default in `${HOME}/Library/Application Support/LANraragi`.
+Your content folder is stored by default in `${HOME}/Library/Application Support/LANraragi`.
+The Redis database is stored in `${HOME}/Library/Application Support/LANraragi/database`.
 The content folder can be moved to any folder you want through the in-app settings page.

 ## Usage